 Quite frankly, I think it threatens those who feel unable to communicate their own truths.

 So, these critics split hairs, they give straw-man arguments, they look for weaknesses to exploit.

 They attempt to strip us of our humanity because seeing someone else work on their passion reminds them how they neglect their own.

 I’m not saying everyone has to agree or shut up.

 But I do think there are productive and unproductive ways to express criticism — thoughtful versus careless comments.

 The latter involves a lack of awareness that the content creator has a lot of other things going on in their life.
-You never know what just happened before they wrote that blog post, recorded that podcast episode, or filmed that video.
+You never know what just happened before they wrote that blog post, recorded that podcast episode, or filmed that writing advice video.

 The choice The Critic makes about how to express their response also affects their own wellbeing.